Yarra Ranges Council welcomes you to the 2024 Grants for Community program guidelines.

 Applicants must meet the following eligibility requirements.
 Please note that ineligible applications will not be assessed.

-- Organisations or community groups applying for a grant must demonstrate how their project will directly benefit residents of the Yarra Ranges.
+- Organisations, community groups and artists applying for a grant must demonstrate how their project will directly benefit residents of the Yarra Ranges.
 The project must also have a clear Yarra Ranges focus.
-Organisations based outside the region can apply with this in mind.
+Organisations based outside the region can apply if the projects outcomes benefit Yarra Ranges.

 - Applicants must commit to obtaining all necessary permits related to the funded activity, particularly for festivals.